 Hi, I'm Justin, owner & founder of Kyoto Black.
 I am a cold brew fanatic and I created Kyoto Black because I believe Kyoto Style is the best way to cold brew coffee.
+Kyoto Style coffees have better flavors, smoother textures and no sediment.
 Oddly enough, the style is mostly unknown, even though cold brew has exploded in popularity.

 My first experience drinking Kyoto Style cold brew was in 2011.
 That cup was not great, but the experience of drinking it was so different that I had to pursue it.
 Kyoto Style clearly had a lot of potential and I wanted to unlock it.
-One year later I created my first custom home brewer.
+One year later I was brewing Kyoto Style coffee at home every single day.